thosakwe/vim-flutter/README.md

-Though this package doesn't depend on it, having [`dart-vim-plugin`](https://github.com/dart-lang/dart-vim-plugin) available is recommended, for a betterexperience.
+Though this package doesn't depend on it, having [`dart-vim-plugin`](https://github.com/dart-lang/dart-vim-plugin) available is recommended, for a better experience.

 You may also consider combining [`package:dart_language_server`](https://github.com/natebosch/dart_language_server)